POLK SOIL AND WATER CONSERVATION DISTRICT

 mORGAN nEIL-oUTREACH Coordinator

 Morgan Neil, originally from the Midwest, graduated from Southern Illinois University – Carbondale with a bachelor's degree in Zoology.
-She most recently received her master's degree from the University of Northern Colorado in Multilingual Education.
-With extensive experience in community-building, Morgan is excited to connect with those in Polk County and foster awareness in topics of natural resources conservation and provide opportunities to be involved.
+She most recently received her master's degree from the University of Northern Colorado in Education.
+With extensive experience in community-building, Morgan is excited to connect with those in Polk County and foster awareness of natural resource conservation.
 In her free time, Morgan loves hiking, gardening, traveling and laughing with her family.

 POLK SOIL & WATER